 Though generally classified as a tropical country, because of its close proximity to the equator, weather wise Costa Rica can be divided into 4 distinct zones:

-The lowlands, have a dry, arid climate with hot days and sultry evenings and temperatures around 26 degrees Celsius.
+The lowlands, have a dry, climate with hot days and sultry evenings and temperatures around 26 degrees Celsius.

 The highlands, due to their higher elevation, are misty and foggy throughout the year with temperatures averaging about 13 degree Celsius.